shrinerb/shrine/doc/carrierwave.md

-Shrine doesn't have a built-in way of regenerating versions, because that's very individual and depends on what versions you want regenerated, what ORM are you using, how many records there are in your database etc. The [Regenerating versions] guide provides some useful tips on this task.
+Shrine doesn't have a built-in way of regenerating versions, because that's very individual and depends on what versions you want regenerated, what ORM are you using, how many records there are in your database etc. The [Managing Derivatives] guide provides some useful tips on this task.

 ### Models

-The only thing that Shrine requires from your models is a `<attachment>_data` column (e.g. if your attachment is "avatar", you need the `avatar_data` column).
+The only thing that Shrine requires from your models is a `<attachment>_data` column (e.g. if your attachment is "image", you need the `image_data` column).

 #### `.mount_uploader`